 In connection with our initial public offering, our investment adviser paid to the underwriters, on our behalf, an additional sales load with respect to the offering of our shares in the aggregate amount of \$2,475,000.
 We are obligated to repay this amount, together with accrued interest upon the occurrence of one or more of the following events on or before October 8, 2007: (a) if during any four calendar quarter period ending on or after October 8, 2005, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
 If one or more of the above events does not occur on or before October 8, 2007, we will not be obligated to repay this amount.
+As of June 30, 2005, such amount was recorded as a payable to the investment adviser in the accompanying consolidated balance sheet.
 To meet our obligations to repay this amount while making distributions to our stockholders necessary to maintain our RIC status and avoid the imposition of federal income and excise taxes, we may have to dispose of a portion of our investments.
 Any such disposition could result in our realizing losses and reduce the amount that we have available for investment.

-Many of our portfolio investments are recorded at fair value as determined in good faith by our board of directors.
-As a result, there will be uncertainty as to the value of our portfolio investments.
+Many of our portfolio investments are not publicly traded and, as a result, there will be uncertainty as to the value of our portfolio investments.